-(c) Capita Asset Services Forward View
+(c) Link Asset Services Forward View

 - Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
 The above forecasts, (and MPC decisions), will be liable to further amendment depending on how economic data and developments in financial markets transpire over the next year.
 Geopolitical developments, especially in the EU, could also have a major impact.
 Forecasts for average investment earnings beyond the three-year time horizon will be heavily dependent on economic and political developments - The overall longer run trend is for gilt yields and PWLB rates to rise, albeit gently.
 It has long been expected that at some point, there would be a start to a switch back from bonds to equities after a historic long term trend over about the last twenty five years of falling bond yields.
 The action of central banks since the financial crash of 2008, in implementing substantial quantitative easing purchases of bonds, added further impetus to this downward trend in bond yields and rising prices of bonds.
+Quantitative Easing has also directly led to a rise in equity values as investors searched for higher returns and took on riskier assets.
+The sharp rise in bond yields since the US Presidential election in November 2016 has called into question whether the previous trend may go into reverse, especially now the Fed. has taken the lead in reversing monetary policy by starting, in October 2017, a policy of not fully reinvesting proceeds from bonds that it holds when they mature.

-The opposite side of this coin has been a rise in equity values as investors searched for higher returns and took on riskier assets.
-PWLB rates and gilt yields have been experiencing exceptional levels of volatility that have been highly correlated to geopolitical, sovereign debt crisis and emerging market developments.
-It is likely that these exceptional levels of volatility could continue to occur for the foreseeable future. - The overall balance of risks to economic recovery in the UK is to the downside, particularly in view of the current uncertainty over the final terms of Brexit and the timetable for its implementation. - Downside risks to current forecasts for UK gilt yields and PWLB rates currently include: - monetary policy action by the central banks of major economies reaching its limit of effectiveness; - → major national polls in Italy, Spain, The Netherlands, France and Germany; - → a resurgence of the Eurozone sovereign debt crisis; - → weak capitalisation of some European banks, especially Italian; - → geopolitical risks in Europe, the Middle East and Asia; - → UK economic growth and increases in inflation are weaker than we currently anticipate; and - → weak growth or recession in the UK's main trading partners the EU and US. - The potential for upside risks to current forecasts for UK gilt yields and PWLB rates, especially for longer term PWLB rates include: - - → UK inflation rising to significantly higher levels than in the wider EU and US, causing an increase in the inflation premium in gilt yields; - a rise in US Treasury yields as a result of Fed. funds rate increases and rising inflation expectations in the USA; - → the pace and timing of increases in the Fed. funds rate; and - → a downward revision to the UK's sovereign credit rating undermining investor confidence in holding sovereign debt (gilts).
+- Until 2015, monetary policy was focused on providing stimulus to economic growth but has since started to refocus on countering the threat of rising inflationary pressures as stronger economic growth becomes more firmly established. - From time to time, gilt yields and therefore PWLB rates can be subject to exceptional levels of volatility due to geo-political, sovereign debt crisis and emerging market developments.
+Such volatility could occur at any time during the forecast period. - The overall balance of risks to economic recovery in the UK is to the downside, particularly in view of the current uncertainty over the final terms of Brexit and the timetable for its implementation. - Downside risks to current forecasts for UK gilt yields and PWLB rates currently include: - Bank of England monetary policy takes action too quickly over the next three years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate; - → Geopolitical risks, especially North Korea, but also in Europe and the Middle East, which could lead to increasing safe haven flows; - → A resurgence of the Eurozone sovereign debt crisis; - → Weak capitalisation of some European banks; - → Rising global protectionism; - A slowdown in progress on EU integration and centralisation of EU policy.
+This, in turn, impact the Euro, EU financial policy and financial markets; and - A sharp Chinese downturn and its impact on emerging market countries. - The potential for upside risks to current forecasts for UK gilt yields and PWLB rates, especially for longer term PWLB rates include: - - → The Bank of England is too slow in its pace and strength of increases in Bank Rate and, therefore, allows inflation pressures to build up too strongly within the UK economy; - → UK inflation returning to sustained significantly higher levels causing an increase in the inflation premium inherent to gilt yields; and - → The Fed causing a sudden shock in financial markets through misjudging the pace and strength of increases in its Fed.
+Funds Rate and in the pace and strength of reversal of Quantitative Easing.